 ‘Geography is one of those richly comprehensive subjects whose relevance is all around us.
 Where we come from, what we do, what we eat, how we move about and how we shape our future are all directly the province of the Geographer.
 More than ever we need the geographer’s skills and foresight to help us to learn about our planet – how we use it and we abuse it’ – Michael Palin

-Our Geographers understand the links between places and people.
-They can look at complex systems in a straightforward way.
-Our Geographers are taught a wide-ranging combination of skills, drawing in ideas from many sources.
-This ability to view issues from a wider perspective is appropriate for working in many different areas.
-If your career path is to be varied you will need to develop transferable skills and you will need to be flexible.
-Geography fosters these qualities and provides a firm base for life-long learning.
+A-Level Geographers at Sheffield Girls’ understand the links between places and people.
+They can look at complex systems in a straightforward way and are taught a wide-ranging combination of skills, drawing ideas from many sources.
+Geography A-Level fosters qualities of independent thinking, teamwork abilities and a desire to learn about the world.
+It provides a firm base for life-long learning.